ozoidemi/ePaper_guest_dashboard/README.md

 Reboot your LXC for good hygiene and you'll be ready for the next step.

-Now go to your ESPHome LXC console, go to your platformio directory, and ruthlessly erase all of its contents.
+Now go to your ESPHome LXC console, go to your platformio directory, and ruthlessly erase all of its contents with `rm -rf *`.
+Just be careful - this is quite a dangerous command to execute on a wrong directory.

 The platformio directory is hidden so, unless you are using `ls -la` on your root directory, you won't see it.

 ```
 cd ~/.platformio
 rm -rf *
 ```

-**Be careful** with `rm -rf *`.
-That's quite a dangerous command.

-This will force the ESPHome Host to start off with a clean slate - it will redownload and recompilate all of its platformio packages, this time with the right amount of space to succeed.
+This will force the ESPHome Host to start off with a clean slate - it will redownload and recompilate all of its platformio packages, this time with the right amount of space needed to succeed.

 ### I'm getting an ESP_ERR_NVS_NOT_ENOUGH_SPACE error!

 After multiple uploads, your device's Non-Volatile Storage might need some housekeeping.

-If you ever get this NVS error during the compilation and programming of your ESPHome device, then use the following commands.
+If you ever get this NVS error during the compilation and programming of your ESPHome device, then connect directly to your ESPHome Host and use the following commands.

 ```
 dd if=/dev/zero of=nvs_zero bs=1 count=20480
 esptool.py --chip esp32 --port /dev/ttyACM0 write_flash 0x009000 nvs_zero
 ```

-The first command writes a file of null bytes (the typical size of your NVS), naming it nvs_zero.
+The first command writes a file of null bytes (the typical size of your NVS) on the current directory, naming it nvs_zero.

-The second command writes the file on your ESPHome device at 0x009000, which is the typical address for the NVS file.
+The second command uses your USB passthrough connection to write the file on your ESPHome device at 0x009000, which is the typical address for the NVS file.

-Note that `/dev/ttyACM0` depends on your installation, and you will need to verify the rigth entry for your project.
+You'll need to replace `/dev/ttyACM0` with your own USB port.

 ## Bonus